JamieHeather/stitchr/README.md

 For human and mouse TCRs, the script will use the TRBC gene located in the same cluster as the J gene (i.e. TRBJ1-1 through TRBJ1-6 will get TRBC1, while TRBJ2-1 through TRBJ2-7 will get TRBC2).
 This can be overriden (see optional arguments).
 Unfortunately we are not experts in TCR loci architecture of all species, so we haven't hard-wired any other constant region assumptions, so for all other species you'll need to explicitly state which constant region you want used.

 By default `stitchr` does not include stop codons at the end of the coding sequence; if desired, this must be specified using the 3' flag (`-3p`), i.e. `-3p TAA`, `-3p TAG`, or `-3p TGA`.
 Similarly, no sequence is included before that of the IMGT-recorded L1 leader sequence.
 If desired, this can be added using the 5' flag (`-5p`), e.g. to add the pre-start codon section of an optimal Kozak sequence: `-5p GCCGCCACC`.
+Note that translated sequence in the output is the *whole* stitched sequence, including any added 5'/3' sequences: addition of 5' sequences may cause the introduction of underscores ('_') to appear in the translated output, representing incomplete codons that could not be translated.
+Also note that the translated sequence of an individual chain may differ from the corresponding section of a linked heterodimer for this reason, depending on the length/frame of the 5' rearrangement.

 `Stitchr` can be run in a higher-throughput mode, using a tab-separated input file - see the instructions for [**`thimble`**](#Thimble) below.